ttntm/ttntm/src/now.md

 ## Reading

-- Get and start with {% ext "TypeScript in 50 Lessons", "https://typescript-book.com" %}
+- Start with {% ext "TypeScript in 50 Lessons", "https://typescript-book.com" %}
+- "Permanent Record" by Edward Snowden

 ## Other

+**Playing**:
+  - Start: Days Gone, Titanfall 2
+  - Finsh: Elex

+**Watching**: The Mandalorian (Season 2)

+**Misc:**

 - Get an OBD adapter and take care of some car coding
 - Try and get the cat accustomed to a bit more car travel and a garden
 - Upgrade the grill for BBQ season
+- Get lucky and pull the trigger on a PS5
 - Walk/cycle/swim/... => move more

 <div class="hr shadow mb1"></div>